* Rio Tinto Q1 iron ore shipments down 8 pct vs Q4

 By James Regan

-Rio Tinto said its Iron Ore of Canada division was hit by a colder-than-average winter, which disrupted mining in Labrador over the quarter, while port closures due a cyclone late last year reduced shipments in Australia, the company said.
+Rio's Iron Ore of Canada division was hit by a colder-than-average winter, which disrupted mining in Labrador over the quarter, while port closures due a cyclone late last year reduced shipments in Australia, the company said.

 Overall iron ore shipments in the first quarter came in at 66.7 million tonnes.

 Rio Tinto said it would draw on its Australian stocks of iron ore to enable it to increase shipments ahead of production, with around 5 million tonnes of inventory drawdown expected in 2014.

 Production of 295 million tonnes in 2014 would keep Rio Tinto ahead of rivals BHP Billiton, and Fortescue Metals Group, which report quarterly data on Wednesday.